 Ping API

-Three endpoints, all accept GET, POST, and HEAD.
+All endpoints share one ping URL, accept GET, POST, and HEAD, and are idempotent within a 2-second window — a curl --retry that briefly stumbles over a transient network blip won't double-count.
 POST lets you attach up to 10KB of captured output (stdout/stderr) — anything past 10KB is truncated, not rejected.

 POST /ping/<uuid> — heartbeat